cristianvarg11/nvim-lua-config/readme.md

 3. To install the plugins on nvim, it's necessary install [Packer](https://github.com/wbthomason/packer.nvim)

+4. Go to `lua/plugins/packer.lua` and type the command :so

-4. In order to see the icons in the navigation tree, we need some sources, some DE or distros already have them, in my case I use I3 and it is necessary to install the following:
+5. In order to see the icons in the navigation tree, we need some sources, some DE or distros already have them, in my case I use I3 and it is necessary to install the following:
    > yay -S nerd-fonts-meta otf-powerline-symbols-git ttf-all-the-icons ttf-devicons ttf-material-design-icons ttf-weather-icons